 As a specialist setting for vulnerable children the Government has asked that we remain open to all of our children and young people.
-However, we must ensure we can operate safe settings.
+However, while we await further guidance specifically for specialist settings, we have had make our own decisions to ensure that we can deliver education to all pupils and learners both on and off site.
 Our criteria for decision-making is set out below.